 This cheese spread isn’t the best candidate for freezing.
 While it can be frozen safely, the texture of the spread will change considerably after freezing and thawing and would probably be crumbly, rather than smooth and spreadable.

-Mango Curry Cheese Spread
+Get the Recipe: Mango Curry Cream Cheese Spread

 - 8 oz cream cheese, (250g) at room temperature